Why being cited by ChatGPT changes the B2B game

 Technical citability is a prerequisite; domain authority decides your frequency of appearance.
 LLMs weight sources with signals comparable to Google PageRank: number of referring domains, editorial quality of those domains, coherence of the Knowledge Graph (Wikipedia, Wikidata, Crunchbase, the SIRENE company registry for France).

-Case 1 — French HR SaaS, 18 employees
+Scenario 1 — French HR SaaS, small team

 Brand already established on classic SEO, weak on GEO.
-After 4 months: presence across 23 conversational shopping prompts out of 35 tested ("best leather sneakers made in Europe", "ethical footwear brands").
-ChatGPT now cites the brand in 41% of those queries vs 6% at start.
+After a few months: presence across a clear majority of the conversational shopping prompts tested ("best leather sneakers made in Europe", "ethical footwear brands"), where the brand was almost never cited at the start.

 Target: citations inside thematic analyses ("French startups decarbonising industry").
-Approach centred on producing 3 proprietary studies picked up by Les Echos, La Tribune and Sifted, plus Wikidata entry and full llms.txt.
-After 120 days: the startup is cited by default in thematic queries on Claude and Perplexity, and appears in 60% of generated sector comparisons.
+Approach centred on producing proprietary studies designed to be picked up by sector media, plus a Wikidata entry and a full llms.txt.
+After a few months: the startup becomes a reference regularly cited in thematic queries on Claude and Perplexity, and appears in a large share of generated sector comparisons.

 Step 6 — Measure to steer

 You can't steer what you don't measure.
-NEXUS GEO operates a proprietary tracker that queries ChatGPT, Claude, Gemini and Perplexity monthly on 30 industry prompts per client, computing three metrics: citation rate (prompts citing the brand / total), average position (rank inside the answer), and AI share of voice (brand citations / total citations across all brands).
+NEXUS GEO operates a proprietary tracker that queries ChatGPT, Claude, Gemini, Perplexity and Copilot monthly on 30 industry prompts per client, computing three metrics: citation rate (prompts citing the brand / total), average position (rank inside the answer), and AI share of voice (brand citations / total citations across all brands).

 To go further, see our dedicated article on [measuring AI citations](/en/ressources/measure-ai-citations-tools-methods-2026) which compares free tools (Google Search Console, Bing Webmaster Copilot tab), paid tools (Profound, AthenaHQ, Goodie AI) and DIY approaches.